radiantone/blazer/README.md

 print("Done")
 ```

-When each job `.login()` method is run, it will gather the MAF login credentials for that system and then use that to schedule jobs on that system via ssh.
+When each job `.login()` method is run, it will gather the MFA login credentials for that system and then use that to schedule jobs on that system via ssh.

 Notice the use of the `pipeline` primitive above.
 It's the same primitive you would use to build your compute workflows!
 Composable tasks and composable super-computers.